melboyce/sfv/s2-gul/site/oki-guide.md

 |1|3|8|52|
 |2|21|26|70|

-Note: 2nd hit creates and extra `18f` of advantage for Guile - this is the same length as `f.dash`.
+Note: 2nd hit creates an extra `18f` of advantage for Guile - this is the same length as `f.dash`.

 Scoring a knock-down with `c.hk` is not unusual and while the fastest